SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-revisability.md

 can stop

-a love that cannot be revised
+love that cannot be revised
 is already a capture